holehouse-lab/shephard-colab/readme.md

 ##### Google-Colab: [read_fasta_map_domains](https://colab.research.google.com/drive/1Q_OTNAxCHk43MeUQ4gCVs9GetUk_6fAI?usp=sharing)

-Functionally the example script identifies the C- and N- domains of protiens, calculates the Serine and Glycine content of the terminal domains, and returns protiens that have C- of N- domains comprised of Poly-GS.
+Functionally the example script identifies the C- and N-terminal domains across the proteins, calculates the serine and glycine content of those terminal domains, and returns the proteins that have C- of N- domains comprised of poly-GS.
 This example demonstrates how to:

- * Read in a FASTA using SHEPHARD.APIs
+ * Read in a FASTA using `shephard.api.fasta` module
- * Add domains to protiens
+ * Add domains to proteins
+ * Analyze domains
- * Anylize domains assigning domain attributes
+ * Assign domain attributes

 ##### Google-Colab: [get_overlaping_domains](https://colab.research.google.com/drive/1gBSbQWtBzSwIm1SaR0Cj9Vk4CgU44DtW?usp=sharing)

-Here this notebook provides an example for how to evaluate overlap of domains in a protien, as well as getting the fraction of overlap between any two domains.
+This notebook provides an example for how to evaluate overlap of domains in proteins, as well as getting the fraction of overlap between any two domains.
 This example demonstrates how to:

  * Initialize an empty proteome and add proteins
  * Add domains to proteins
- * Use build-in domain functions and domain_tools
+ * Use built-in domain manipulation functions and functions in `shephard.tools.domain_tools`
- * Evaluate for overlaping domains
+ * Calculate the fractional overlap between domains

 #### Site Examples:

 ##### Google-Colab: [get_sequence_around_site](https://colab.research.google.com/drive/1bb_j9kTZj06NOJMfYOlQCGY3OAK6vR5d?usp=sharing)

-The get_sequence_around_site example takes and inputed protien sequence and defines all the Arginines (R) residues as sites and then gets the local sequence context around these sites.
+This example provides code that takes an input sequence and (1) defines all the arginines (R) residues as sites and (2) then gets the local sequence context around those sites.
 This example demonstrates how to:

  * Initialize an empty proteome and add protein
  * Find specific positions of residues
  * Add sites to proteins (adding a numerical value to the site)
- * Perform Site specific analysis
+ * Perform site-specific analysis
- * Get local sequence around a Site
+ * Get the local sequence context around a site

 ##### Google-Colab: [find_sites_near_PTMs](https://colab.research.google.com/drive/1D2TOFDO6rYgMjAQB3Ft1u_GEIFjSE_Yt?usp=sharing)

-This notebook reads in all the proteins and annotated PTMs in the human proteome and calculates the frequency occurence of PTMs near Dimethylation sites in the human proteome.
+This notebook reads in all the proteins from the human proteome and annotates them with PTMs.
+It then calculates the frequency of PTMs near sites of dimethyl-arginine  in the human proteome.
 This example demonstrates how to:

- * Initialize an empty proteome and add proteins from shprd protein file
+ * Initialize an empty proteome and add proteins from a shepard protein file
- * Add sites from shprd site file
+ * Add sites from a sites file
- * Filter proteome for sites of specific type
+ * Filter a proteome for sites of specific type
  * Get sites near other sites
  * Add proteome attribute for quick reference of performed analysis
  * Calculate frequency of PTM sites proximal to a site type

 ##### Google-Colab: [find_lxvp_sites](https://colab.research.google.com/drive/1iMDgYAozgNgGEn518XOp0IZGuWpcJ2Jb?usp=sharing)

-This notebook reads in all the proteins and Intrisically disordered regions in the human proteome and uses python string parsing to map all 'LXVP' as Sites in the proteome.
+This notebook reads in all the proteins and intrinsically disordered regions in the human proteome and annotates all examples of 'LXVP' motifs as Sites in the proteome.
 This example demonstrates how to:

- * Read in a uniprot FASTA using SHEPHARD.APIs
+ * Read in a uniprot FASTA using the `shephard.api.uniprot` module
- * Add domains from shprd domains file
+ * Add domains from a shepard domains file
  * Iterate over domains in proteome
- * Find amino acid patterns in domain sequences (using string parsing)
+ * Find amino acid patterns in domain sequences
  * Add and count site based on identified pattern locations

-### Tools for streemlined analysis:
+### Tools for streamlined analysis:

 #### Working with attributes: